-A good few years have passed since I participated in that old pastime of outfit blogging.
+A good few years have passed since I took part in outfit blogging.
 It’s not really something I think much to do these days.
 Partly because there are enough people documenting their clothing online, and partly because my wardrobe seems a little lacklustre at times.
 I would say money and time are the causes, but that would indicate that interestingness in appearance is dictated by those factors.
-My idealistic notions do not wish to believe that, though our current fashion system does seem to suggest money and time are the lifeblood of this, so-called interestingness in dress.
+My idealistic notions do not wish to believe that, though our current fashion system does seem to suggest money and time are the lifeblood of this, so-called interestingness in how you dress.

 I’m not sure what’s really changed between then and now.
-My trails of thought lead me along the following tangents: maybe it’s the overloaded content landscape we’re living in nowadays?
-Or the constructs of beauty which mean that if you’re not a perfect doll – and such people are a visual illusion – there is almost an obligation to dress more outlandishly in order to be seen in the same way?
-Maybe it’s the (bizarre) unsustainable contradiction that exists in daily attire blogging, as Jess aptly pointed out recently.
-Or is it more personal than that – a lack of confidence as the chief reason for not photographing full outfits?
-Maybe it’s all of these things, and more?
+My trails of thought lead me along the following tangents: maybe it’s the overloaded content landscape we’re living in nowadays.
+Or the constructs of beauty which mean that if you’re not a perfect doll – and such people are a visual illusion – there is almost an obligation to dress more outlandishly in order to be seen in the same way.
+Maybe it’s the unsustainable contradiction that exists in daily outfit blogging, where bloggers feel they can’t post the same things twice.
+Or is it more personal than that – a lack of confidence as the chief reason for not photographing full outfits.
+Maybe it’s all of these things and more?

 Whatever the reason, when wondering where I stand in my sartorial explorations, the only supposition that springs to mind is a standstill.
 A halt in the road because the unguarded experimentation has, temporarily, vanished.
-The deliberate transience (aka obsolescence) of the fashion industry is tiring.
-The ethical issues are, at times, deflating.
-And aesthetically, we have a verifiable supermarket of stylescapes, yet choice appears limited.
-It’s all a bit complex for something that is supposedly frivolous.
+The deliberate transience and obsolescence of the fashion industry is tiring.
+The ethical issues are deflating.
+And aesthetically, we have a verifiable supermarket of style-scapes, yet choice appears limited.
+It’s all a bit complex for something that is supposed to be frivolous.

 What is needed, I realise, is a shift of perspective.
-Passion for something outside this field, or a falsified ignorance of current paradigms, or even a slow recollection of the earlier attraction to appearance-related matters perhaps?
+Passion for something outside this field, or active change of current paradigms, or even a slow recollection of the earlier attraction to appearance-related matters perhaps.

-Self-portraiture, especially when it is literally you and an image making device, is actually quite an intimate experience and sharing it with others places a different context to it.
+Self-portraiture, especially when it is literally you and an image-making device, is actually quite an intimate experience, and sharing it with others places a different context to it.
 That probably applies to any creative pursuit, but for our purposes, it brings me neatly back to outfit blogging.
-From the perspective of its layered place between private identity play to public presentational ploy, documenting outfits can still be admired.
+From the perspective of its layered place between private identity play to a public presentational ploy, documenting outfits can still be admired.
 And if viewed as a creative practice, much like traditional design or image-making, then could it theoretically be developed as an entity in itself?

 If I am ever to participate in outfit posts on here, I suspect it’s rare that I’ll follow the prerequisite of full-length imagery.
 For me, the interest lies more in the intricate clockwork behind the façade of clothes.
-Details, quite simply.
+The details.
 The nuances within a clothed body, whether mine or another, and the talking points surrounding that.
 And maybe, that is the slow recollection I need.